-If an existing benefit claimant forms a couple with someone who has a Universal Credit claim, they will not be eligible for a Benefit Transfer Advance on forming that couple.
-Instead, the Universal Credit claimant will have to apply for a Change of Circumstances Advance if they need extra financial support.
+If an existing benefit claimant forms a couple with someone who has a Universal Credit claim, they will not be eligible for a Benefit Transfer Advance when forming that couple.
+Instead, the Universal Credit claimant must apply for a Change of Circumstances Advance if they need extra financial support.